DesignInTheBlack/Elevate/README.md

 **※ Included Example**

 By default, Elevate includes a basic example of extending the design system.
-Please see `example.ts` and `design.ts` for more details.
+Please see `example.ts` and `design.ts`.

 <br>

-#### 1. Token File Creation
+#### 1. Design Token File Creation

 The most straightforward way to add a new token type is to create a new file in the `design/` directory.